 Mrs. Nana Fosu-Randall was born in Kumasi, Ghana.
 She holds a Bachelor’s degree in accounting and an MBA in finance.
 Nana retired from the United Nations after nearly 30 years, the last 18 years as the Chief Financial Officer.
 She served in countries such as Tanzania, Namibia and the Ivory Coast.
 She also served with the Peace Keeping Missions responsible for the rebuilding and clean-up efforts following war and conflict situations in places such as Liberia, Israel and Lebanon, and in Kuwait and Iraq during the Gulf War.
-She has seen much suffering during her service with the UN and has grown to believe that there is an alternative to war – the promotion of peace, the sharing of resources and the creation of understanding among all people.
+She saw much suffering during her service with the UN and grew to believe that there is an alternative to war – the promotion of peace, the sharing of resources and the creation of understanding among all people.

 A passionate advocate for causes she champions, her life's work is driven by compassion and an experienced world-view.
 Nana has always believed that education leads to empowerment, peace and better lives.

 During her years with the UN, she saw global gaps in educational opportunities that she wanted to try to close; thus, the John William Montessori School (JWMS) was established in Kumasi, Ghana by Nana and her husband, John, in 1997.
 JWMS was named for her late husband, John, a professor, and her son, William, the "main supports" in her life.

 Nana, who shares her residency between New York and Ghana, stands before audiences all over the United States and the world to deliver a message of peace and hope.
 Her mission is to raise awareness and assemble a coalition of helping hands to build up what war has torn down for generations of women and children.